 " And He shall judge between the nations, and shall decide [disputes] for many peoples; and they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nations, neither shall they learn war any more. " Is.
 2:4 Amp.
 Also see Micah 4:3.

 There may still be disputes but instead of settling them through war and violence the Word of God will be used to bring justice into the situation and settle it.
 The Word of God will be seen as the final authority.

 Here we have 9 secret signs of Christ's return.
 These are general signs.
 When we see these things happening we know we are approaching the Return of Jesus.
 It could still be hundreds or even thousands of years away.
 Only God knows.
 His are the times and the seasons.
-Ours is the job of expanding the Kingdom of God on earth, of evangelism, and of applying the laws of God to every area of life [see Life Line ].
+Ours is the job of expanding the Kingdom of God on earth, of evangelism, and of applying the laws of God to every area of life [see Master Life].
 As we do this we will be rewarded and we will be moving the earth closer the Second Coming of our beloved King.

-In saying all of the above I do not want to paint the picture of a problemless world.
+In saying all of the above I do not want to paint the picture of a world with problems.
 Difficulties and struggles are a part of life.
 They cause us to grow and to mature.
 Even a loving, caring family has problems, but they are not the same problems of a drunken, abusive home.
 There will always be problems to be worked out and solved but the violent abuse of people and property will stop or be vastly reduced.
 There is coming a time when the world in general will be in peace and acknowledge the Lordship of Jesus Christ.